jonesd/docker-presentation/slides.md

 + There are some benefits for using Docker on the developer machine
 + Versioned configuration that specifies the runtime environment
- + Reduces cost to setup and preserve identical runtime environemts across all the developer machines
+ + Reduces cost to setup and preserve identical runtime environments across all the developer machines
  + Developer machines tend to be closer to production environment and the differences are clearly in the configuration
 + Docker isn't a natural fit to host an IDE such as Eclipse
  + It is possible to run the IDE within a docker container as if it were a VM but it's a push